Learn More About How Your Genes Could Impact Your Cancer

 Cancer gene testing can offer insights and guidance about how best to treat cancer and steps to take to avoid cancer in the future.
 But gene testing isn't for everyone.

-To help you and your family understand the impact of cancer genetics and make good decisions about gene testing, The AIS Cancer Center at San Joaquin Community Hospital (SJCH) offers genetic counseling.
+To help you and your family understand the impact of cancer genetics and make good decisions about gene testing, the Adventist Health AIS Cancer Center offers genetic counseling.